Medical Error Prevention: Patient Safety

 Objectives

-• List and describe the six aims of the National Academy of Medicine (NAM) - formerly called the Institute of Medicine (IOM) - to improve health care quality.
+• List and describe the six aims of the National Academy of Medicine to improve the quality of health care.

-• Define "total testing process" and recognize problems (errors) that could occur in each phase of the total testing process.
+• Define "total testing process" and recognize errors that could occur in each phase.

 • Identify outcomes of patient safety errors with respect to clinical laboratory services.